Quantum Phase diagrams and transitions for Chern topological insulators: Geometry

 If one would simply start with the quotient graph $\Z^2/(2\Z)^2$, then one would have the more general Hamiltonian

-Here there would be more parameters for the operators.
-These can for stand for more sites in resulting from stacking or more orbitals. and the equations are given by $V_1=V_3=V_5=V_7=U_1$ and $V_2=V_4=V_6=V_8=U_2$, which corresponds to the iterated diagonal embedding $T^2\to T^4\to T^8$.
+This more general Hamiltonian has more operators and hence parameters.
+These can stand for more sites resulting from stacking or more orbitals.
+The specialization equations that turn $\hat H_4$ into $H_1$ are given by $V_1=V_3=V_5=V_7=U_1$ and $V_2=V_4=V_6=V_8=U_2$, which corresponds to the iterated diagonal embedding $T^2\to T^4\to T^8$.